Diffuse-fi/sgx-verifier-deployer/README.md

 ## Prerequisites
 Infrastructure deployment consists of three steps:
 1. Contracts deployment (`script/deploy.py`)
-2. Upload of the certificates that `automata-dcap-qpl-tool` has not uploaded automatically (`script/upsert.py`)
+2. Upload x509 certificates (`script/upsert.py`)
-3. Upload of the collaterals using `automata-dcap-qpl-tool` (`script/run_qpl_tool.py`) Some chains may contain already deployed contracts (steps 1-2 done) but with outdated collaterals(step 3).
-The original `automata-dcap-qpl` repo contains hardcoded contract addresses and rpc_url and cannot be used on any chain out of the box.
-Our fork parses addresses and rpc_url as environment variables, so it can be used on any chain.
+3. Upload of the expirable collaterals (`script/upsert_expirable_collaterals.py`).
+Collaterals expire 30 days after requested and must be renewed using `scrips/request_expirable_collaterals.py`.
+Some chains may contain already deployed contracts (steps 1-2 done) but with outdated collaterals(step 3).
+Earlier qpl-tool (script/run_qpl_tool.py) was used for step 3, now it is deprecated.

 ⚠️ IMPORTANT! ⚠️ You have to use `qpl-tool` with a quote from your machine, not an example quote!
 The tool will request collaterals from Intel's API for the CPU that created the quote and will upload them on chain.
 Then automata-dcap-zkvm-cli will parse data from the chain and will fail if there is no data for the target CPU.
-You will need to update the path to quote in `script/run_qpl_tool.py`
+You will need to update the path to quote in expirable_collaterals scripts or in `script/run_qpl_tool.py`

 Scripts read addresses from `addresses/<chain-name>/<environment-variable-name>`.
 Add your chain to `script/utils/network.py and contract addresses to addresses/<chain-name>`.